The Fool to The Chariot: Your Essential Guide to the First 7 Major Arcana

 The Fool from The Light Seers Tarot

-Leaving the Garden of Unconsciousness
+Leaving the Safety of Childhood

 Line One of the Major Arcana from the classic Rider-Waite Smith